UNIBUC-PROD-ENGINEERING/service/README.md

 * You can test other API endpoints using [requests.http](requests.http)
 * You can access the MongoDB Admin UI at:
   * http://localhost:8090

+-->
+# Auction System Application

+The Auction System Application simulates a real-world auction platform where users can both create and manage auctions, as well as participate in them.
+Each user has the flexibility to act as both an Auctioneer (creating and managing auctions) and a Bidder (placing bids and claiming items).
+The system supports CRUD (Create, Read, Update, Delete) operations for users, auctions, and items, ensuring a dynamic and robust auction environment.
+Built with MongoDB for data storage and the Spring Framework for backend development, it provides an efficient and scalable solution for online auctions.

+## Key Features

+### User Management
+- **Registration & Authentication**: Users can register, log in, and manage profiles.
+- **Profile Update**: Users can update personal information.

+### Auction Management
+- **Create, Update, Delete Auctions**: Auctioneers can manage auctions.
+- **Timed Auctions**: Auctions close automatically after a set duration.

+### Bidding System
+- **Place Bids**: Bidders can place bids on active auctions.
+- **Real-Time Updates**: Bid status is updated in real-time.

+### Item Management
+- **Add & Update Items**: Auctioneers can add and update items.
+- **Item Transfer**: After the auction ends, the item is transferred to the highest bidder.

+## Technologies Used
+- **Java**: Core programming language for application logic.
+- **Spring Boot**: Simplified application setup.
+- **MongoDB**
+- **Spring JDBC**: For MongoDB interaction and CRUD operations.
+- **RestTemplate**: For making HTTP requests within the application.